ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment_BackUp_MG-RAST.md

 Taxonomic classification of OTU representatives into seven levels (Domain, Phylum, Class, Order, Family, Genus, Species) can be conducted by alignment against a 16S rRNA gene reference database such as RDP, SILVA database, GreenGenes.
 3. We will provide an OTU table for you for this exercise.
 ### 3. Ecological Analyses
 1. There are many programs that can be used to perform diversity analyses and visualization.
-A good open-source statistical computing program is R. There are also many custom programs and tools, including QIIME, mothur, MG-RAST, and KBASE.
+A good open-source statistical computing program is R. There are also many custom programs and tools, including QIIME, mothur, RDP-Pipeline, and KBASE.
-2. Here, we will use RDP pipeline and also Excel for basic diversity assessments.
+2. Here, we will use MG-RAST and also Excel for basic diversity assessments.

 ## TUTORIAL FOR 16S rRNA GENE SEQUENCE ANALYSIS USING MG-RAST PIPELINE
 Form into CATME teams and gather together in the class room.
 Have at least one laptop with wireless connection amongst you, with Excel and a web browser open.